Beit Fajjar

 Beit Fajjar (بيت فجّار) is a Palestinian town located eight kilometers south of Bethlehem in the Bethlehem Governorate, in the central West Bank.
-According to the Palestinian Central Bureau of Statistics, the town had a population of over 13,403 in 2017.
+According to the Palestinian Central Bureau of Statistics, the town had a population of over 13,520 in 2017.

+Beit Fajjar was founded in the 18th century.

 History

 A tomb, dating from about the time of Constantine the Great, or the 4th century C.E, have been excavated here.

 Beit Fajjar is believed to have been a camping area for the Islamic Caliph, Umar ibn al-Khattab.

 Ottoman era

-According to the people of Beit Fajjar, they came from Bethlehem, and settled at Beit Fajjar in 1784.
+According to the people of Beit Fajjar, they came from Bethlehem due to a conflict in the town, and settled at Beit Fajjar in 1784, or 1738.

 Edward Robinson noted the village on his travels in the area in 1838, as a Muslim village in the Hebron district.
 According to Kark and Oren-Nordheim, Beit Fajjar was mostly farmland until the 19th century, when it gradually transformed into an urban settlement.
 The residents were descendants to a semi-nomadic family from the Hauran.
 The lands formerly belonged to the village of Buraikut.